Fritz Keller steps down as DFB president over Nazi remark | DW | 17.05.2021

 The latest upheaval in the organization comes just over two years after Keller's predecessor, Reinhard Grindel, stepped down after it emerged that he had accepted the gift of a luxury watch from a Ukrainian oligarch.

-Before that, Grindel had refused to resign over the DFB's handling of Mesut Özil' and Ilkay Gündogan's photo with Turkish President Recep Tayip Erodgan and the debate on nationality this prompted ahead of Germany's dreadful World Cup 2018 campaign.
+Before that, Grindel had refused to resign over the DFB's handling of Mesut Özil's and Ilkay Gündogan's photo with Turkish President Recep Tayyip Erodgan and the debate on nationality this prompted ahead of Germany's dreadful World Cup 2018 campaign.

 When he took the post in September 2019, Keller was seen as an antidote to the Grindel era.
 At Freiburg, the winemaker and restauranteur had cultivated a reputation as a man of the people, with an easy charm and the good of the game at heart.
 Before being elected unopposed to a position he'd previously shown little if any interest in, he said the presidency "simply can't be a one-man show nowadays."